bobes/textmagic/README.md

 from your console to see help on its usage.

-*Note: This has only been tested on a Mac with Ruby 1.8.7 and 1.9.1.
+*Note: This gem has been tested with Ruby versions 1.9.3 to 2.1.2.
 If you have any troubles using this gem, contact the author (or submit a patch).*

 ## Copyright

-Copyright (c) 2009-2012 Vladimír Bobeš Tužinský.
+Copyright (c) 2009-2014 Vladimír Bobeš Tužinský.
 See LICENSE for details.